 You already know I'm going the bacon direction here, right?
 I quickly decided to pair this with two bacon dishes: Bacon Jam and Bacon Wrapped Dates Stuffed with Goat Cheese.

+And I didn't have to wait until International Bacon Day to make them.
 As luck would have it, I was hosting the next Bunco night.
 The perfect opportunity to share and test out the pairings!